VishalGawale/VishalGawale/README.md

 - 👋 Hi, I’m @VishalGawale
-- 👨‍💻 I'am, Working as Full Stack Developer
+- 🧑‍🎓 I'am, Studyinh Msc.
+Software Engineering, Heilbronn, Germany
-- 👀 I’m interested in ...Coding
+- 👨‍💻 Ex-Software Developer (2.9 years experience)
-- 🌱 I’m currently learning ...Angular 8-9-10-Latest/JavaScript/Java/ReactJS/NodeJS/OrclePL-SQL/HTML/SCSS
+- 👀 I’m interested in ...Coding and Coading and ...
+Coading.
 - 💞️ I’m looking to collaborate on ...NEW EXCITING PROJECTS AND WORKS AND CONTRIBUTE TO COMMUNITY
 - 📫 How to reach me ...